18 Top-Rated Things to Do in Port St. Lucie, FL

 At 2.5 acres, Veteran's Memorial Park isn't large.
 What it lacks in size, however, the park makes up for in both beauty and heart.
 Multiple memorials lie in this perfectly manicured park, set serenely against towering trees.

+Wandering along the park's paved pathways is a tranquil experience that forces visitors to enjoy a peaceful moment of reflection.
 Many branches of the military are represented here, as are fallen heroes from WWII, the Vietnam War, and Korean War.
 There's also a memorial to those who've won the Purple Heart.

 Address: 2200 South East Veterans Memorial Parkway, Port St. Lucie, Florida

-14. River Park Marina
+16. Share a Picnic at River Park Marina

 Twelve acres of lush tropical forest greet visitors to this enchanting park.
 Whether you're hoping to run the kids ragged at the on-site playground, try your hand at fishing, or launch a boat onto the St. Lucie River, this lovely spot offers plenty of ways to stay active and engaged.